iMac vs Microsoft Surface Studio

 Read more: Complete guide to Siri on Mac

 Let’s get down to the nitty gritty of the comparison – specs and hardware.
-Before we go into too much detail, it’s worth mentioning that while the Microsoft Surface Studio was announced in October 2016, the iMac 5K is from late 2015 and this is reflected in its spec.
-We expect Apple to update the iMac 5K at some point soon, but we’re not sure when.
+Before we go into too much detail, it’s worth mentioning that the Microsoft Surface Studio was announced in October 2016 while the 5K iMac was updated in June 2017.

 Processor and memory

-While there’s almost a year between Apple’s iMac 5K and Microsoft’s Surface Studio, the two feature the same sixth-generation Intel Skylake processors at either Core i5 or Core i7, depending on the model you want to opt for.
-However, while the Core i7 processor is only available on the top-end iMac 5K, it’s available across the mid- and high-range configurations of the Surface Studio (although with a much higher price point than the iMac, we’re surprised it’s not offered as standard).
+These processors are available at either Core i5 or Core i7.
+However, the Core i7 processor is only available as a £180 add-on on the 5K iMac, while they are available as standard for the mid- and high-range configurations of the Surface Studio (although with a much higher price point than the iMac).

 So, what does the iMac 5K feature in the graphics department?
-The iMac comes with an AMD Radeon R9 M380 GPU with 2GB of memory as standard, although the top-end model features a slightly improved AMD Radeon R9 M395 with 2GB memory, upgradable to a 4GB M395X if required.
+The iMac comes with an AMD Radeon Pro 570 or 575 with 4GB of VRAM, or a Radeon Pro 580 with 8GB VRAM on the top-end model.

-The iMac 5K features a 720p FaceTime HD webcam for video calling, stereo speakers, dual mics, a headphone jack (unlike the iPhone 7), SDXC card slot, 4x USB 3.0 ports, 2x Thunderbolt ports and an Ethernet port.
-It also features 11ac Wi-Fi and Bluetooth 4.0.
+The iMac 5K features a 720p FaceTime HD webcam for video calling, stereo speakers, dual mics, a headphone jack, SDXC card slot, 4x USB 3.0 ports, 2x Thunderbolt 3/USB Type-C ports and an Ethernet port.
+It also features 11ac Wi-Fi and Bluetooth 4.2.

-While we admit that the Surface Studio is an impressive bit of kit, the extremely high price tag makes it hard to recommend over the iMac 5K – and we thought the iMac was pretty expensive after its recent price hike.
-The Surface Studio would only be worth the extra money if you were really going to get use out of the touch-enabled display, and we think that for the most part, that’d only be full-time creatives.
-If you’re looking for a good looking, powerful all-in-one computer to edit video and more, we’d opt for Apple’s iMac 5K.
+While we admit that the Surface Studio is an impressive bit of kit, the extremely high price tag makes it hard to recommend over the iMac 5K.
+The Surface Studio would only be worth the extra money if you were really going to get use out of the touch-enabled display, and we think that for the most part, that’d only be full-time artists.
+If you’re looking for a good looking, powerful all-in-one computer to do more than draw, we’d opt for Apple’s iMac 5K.